Sirius railway station

-Imeretinsky Kurort railway station (Имеретинский курорт) is a railway station of the North Caucasus Railway, a subsidiary of Russian Railways, located in Adler District of Sochi, Krasnodar Krai, Russia.
+Sirius railway station (Сириус) is a railway station of the North Caucasus Railway, a subsidiary of Russian Railways, located in Sirius federal territory, Russia.

 History

 The station was built for the 2014 Winter Olympics as Olympic Park and was the main transport hub of Olympic Park, the coastal cluster.
-During the Olympics, 26 pairs of trains departed daily from the station to Krasnaya Polyana railway station where the remainder of the Olympic events occurred.
+During the Olympics, 26 pairs of trains departed daily from the station to Krasnaya Polyana where the remainder of the Olympic events occurred.

-On 15 March 2016 the station was renamed Imeretinsky Kurort.
+On 15 March 2016, the station was renamed Imeretinsky Kurort and in 2026 Sirius.